 1.2 The starting point for tribunal decisions is statute law.

-1.3 The process begins when the claimant submits a form (ET1) and the relevant fee to a regional tribunal office.
+1.4 Where the EC fails, the claimant can submit a form (ET1) and the relevant fee online .
 In it they explain the basis of their complaint and state whether statutory workplace dispute resolution procedures have been followed.

 - You will be sent a copy and must respond (on form ET3) within 28 days of the date the form was sent out, or risk losing your right to contest the case.